shelble2/EN605.417.FA/project/README.md

 - code review thanks
 - online strategies (naked pair, solve by constraint)
 - async cells, sure; async puzzles?
+- cudaStreamSynchronize() was necessary inside loop.
+Hurt time if not

 ### TODO
 - Solving a lot of sudoku puzzles at once